SirYwell/HandleHints/README.md

 - [ ] Set the Plugin ID in the above README badges.
 - [ ] Set the [Deployment Token](https://plugins.jetbrains.com/docs/marketplace/plugin-upload.html).
 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.
+-->

 <!-- Plugin description -->
 This IntelliJ plugin adds inspections and tools to make working with Java MethodHandles easier.

+### Features

+- Dataflow-sensitive type analysis
+- Support for methods from the `MethodHandles` class
+- Support for methods from the `MethodHandles.Lookup` class
+- Support for methods from the `MethodType` class
+- Support for methods from the `MethodHandle` class
+- Precise type tracking for parameters and return types separately
+- Inspections for supported creation/transformation/combination methods
+- Inspections for `invoke` and `invokeExact` arguments and return type checks
+- Inlay type hints
 <!-- Plugin description end -->

 ## Installation